grasmeyer/ZumeroIncrementalStore/README.md

 ## Known Issues

 * The Zumero iOS SDK has a bug related to CFNetworking that can cause the sync to hang in iOS 7.
 Zumero is currently working with Apple to resolve this issue.
+* As a result, the `SYNC_ENABLED` flag has been set to NO at the top of `AppDelegate.m` for now.
 * The Zumero Mac SDK framework hasn't been released yet, so the Zumero Mac Example is just a placeholder for now.
+* There is a bug in Xcode 5 that causes the labels to be hidden in some of the UITableViewCells within the Storyboard.

 ## Next Steps